SunCodeEarth/dropbox-ignore/README.md

 - `--recent <minutes>`: Only search directories modified in the last n minutes
 - `--ever`: Search all directories (default)
 - `--y`: Proceed without confirmation
+- `--remove`: Remove matching directories from exclusion list (so that they resync)

 ### Examples